 Abandon Ship?
-Party Brands and Politicians’ Responses to a Political Scandal, with B. Geys and S. Galletta
+Party Brands and Politicians’ Responses to a Political Scandal, with B. Geys and S. Galletta, Journal of Public Economics 2020

 How do politicians react to a political earthquake?